 The outlook is stable, in line with the outlook on the rating of the French government.
-Like other European countries, France is heavily affected by the coronavirus outbreak.
-We assume that the pandemic will have a significant, but ultimately transitory impact on France's economy and fiscal metrics.
+Similar to other European countries, France is been heavily impacted by the coronavirus shock, resulting in a deterioration in economic and fiscal metrics.
+Risks associated with a higher debt burden are mitigated by strong access to funding and related favourable debt affordability.